Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

-- Find the volume and page number where the record is located: Some local genealogical societies have published indexes to court records.
+Some local genealogical societies have published indexes to court records.
 Otherwise, check the FamilySearch online catalog for microfilmed indexes: Run a Place search on the county or town and click the court records heading, then browse for index reels covering the right time period.
-Rent the film to view at your local FamilySearch Center (or, if the records are digitized online, you’ll see a link to the collection at FamilySearch.org).
+If digitized you can view the microfilm at FamilySearch.org (un-digitized microfilm can only be viewed at the Family History Library in Salt Lake City).
 Court records indexes are usually handwritten and arranged by the first letter of the last name.
 Within each section, names may be partially or not at all alphabetized, so check the entire section.

-- Check the microfilmed records: Once you have a volume and page number, you could add it to your request, or you could see whether FamilySearch has microfilmed or digitized the records you need.
+Once you have a volume and page number, you could add it to your request, or you could see whether FamilySearch has digitized the records you need.
 At the Family History Library in Salt Lake City, I searched the microfilmed index and court records for Bowie County.
 I could see why the clerk didn’t find the records: The volume and page number the index gave for my great-grandfather’s case corresponded with records from years before he was in the county.
 I also checked microfilmed records for the time his trial took place.
 Nothing.
 I noted from the index that his trial was one of a batch of consecutively numbered bootlegging cases, all of which seemed to be missing.

 It’s possible the records were misplaced or filed elsewhere.
 After all, we’re talking about an entire county’s worth of paperwork in a pre-computer era.
 Some time after my microfilm search, I found newspaper articles mentioning my ancestor’s trial, and how a special court district was set up to handle the glut of bootlegging cases.
 I wonder if those records were kept elsewhere?
 Local research guides and societies might help in figuring out the answer.I could resubmit a more-detailed request, in the hopes a different clerk would know where to look.
 One thing to remember, though, is that a clerk won’t be as highly invested in my genealogy search as I am, and regular duties would likely take precedence over my request.
 I would love to go to the courthouse to search the records myself (or I could hire someone if I had the budget for it).
 Not all courthouses let researchers access the original records, so if it’s an option you’re considering, call first.